 How to Split a Single Cell Diagonally in Excel

-For splitting a single cell diagonally, you need to get the help of format cells option.
+For splitting a single cell diagonally, you need to get the help of the format cells option.
 Suppose you have a single cell where two words are written.
 The words are “Up” and “Down”.
 You wish to split that two words diagonally in a single cell.
-To begin the operation, 1st select that targeted cell and click on the right button of your mouse to select Format Cells option.
-Under the Format Cells dialogue box, click on to the Border option and then select the diagonal border and press OK.
+To begin the operation, 1st select that targeted cell and click on the right button of your mouse to select the Format Cells option.
+Under the Format Cells dialogue box, click on the Border option and then select the diagonal border and press OK.